WHERE DISTINGUISHED MEMBERS ROAMED FOR OVER A CENTURY, A GENUINE HISTORIC ICON IN DOWNTOWN CHICAGO IS NOW OPEN TO ALL...

 And this is the club whose historic members swam with five-time Olympic gold medalist Johnny Weissmuller—a.k.a. the original Hollywood Tarzan—and watched their fellow member Pudge Heffelfinger own so much end zone, he became football’s first pro.

-Today, Chicago Athletic Association is both a stunning hotel offering outstanding guest rooms and a historic monument to the big-shouldered, switch hitting spirit that defines our city with a downtown location in the Chicago Loop.
+Today, Chicago Athletic Association is both a stunning downtown Chicago hotel offering outstanding guest rooms and suites, and a historic monument to the big-shouldered, switch hitting spirit that defines our city with a location in the Chicago Loop.